restorecommerce/chassis-srv/README.md

 #### Config

-In the following configuration only the endpoint part is configured.
-Listening and emitting events is not possible.
-Each configured endpoint specifies which transport to use to provide an endpoint.
-Every transport, specified in the endpoints section, needs to be listed in the transports with it's configuration.
+Each configured endpoint specifies which transport to use, to provide an endpoint.
+Every transport, specified in the endpoint's section, needs to be listed in the ``transports`` with it's configuration.

 ```json
 {